crapthings/drop-apm/README.md

 this repo work with
 https://github.com/vladgolubev/kadira

-kadira can be slow after days
-run this to drop old data
+> kadira can be slow after days, run this to drop old data

 ### HOW